errbotio/errbot/docs/user_guide/plugin_development/development_environment.rst

     Talk to  me >> _

-If you have `PySide <https://pypi.python.org/pypi/PySide>`_ installed, you can also run this same mode in a seperate window using :option:`--graphic` (or :option:`-G`) instead of :option:`--text`.
+If you have `PySide <https://pypi.python.org/pypi/PySide>`_ installed, you can also run this same mode in a separate window using :option:`--graphic` (or :option:`-G`) instead of :option:`--text`.
 The advantage of this is that you do not have the bot's responses and log information mixed up together in the same